coderofsalvation/coderofsalvation.github.io/_posts/2015-04-12-open-api-specs-vs-patent-intellectual-property-schizophrenia.md

 > But I do feel that technological progress seems to move exponentially forward without it.
 > A webproduct is launched, and the next month a kid from russia published
 > his 'clone' on a opensource repository website.
+> In todays myriad of emerging technologies, todays secret is tomorrows bad practice.
+> This used to be different.
 > I wouldnt be surprised seeing proprietary software not being able to
 > catch up with open technology.
+> Connections and Integrations will become more stable, yes.

 # Interesting links